-- 1. We enable the electric mobility revolution - 2.
+- .
+We enable the electric mobility revolution - 2.
 We provide renewable energy for e-mobility - 3.
 We create jobs and equal opportunities - 4.
 We conduct business responsibly

-Even though EV charging powered by renewable energy contributes to cleaner transportation, we acknowledge the potential negative impact of our supply chain on biodiversity and are committed to minimize these effects through strategic partnerships and the use of circular and recyclable materials.
+Even though EV charging powered by renewable energy contributes to cleaner transportation, we acknowledge the potential negative impact of our business on the environment and are committed to minimize these effects through strategic partnerships and the use of circular and recyclable materials.

 Additionally, we recognize that sustainability encompasses both environmental and social impact, leading us to prioritize diversity and equality initiatives as we believe people are the key to our success.
-Our ambition is to become an industry leader by aligning our sustainability efforts and enhancing our data-driven approach, to establish targets that go beyond achieving carbon neutrality by 2023.
+Our ambition is to become an industry leader by aligning our sustainability efforts and enhancing our data-driven approach, to pursue targets that go beyond achieving carbon neutrality.